Introduction

 }

-This will result to clicked_twice to have the value "You clicked two times".
+This will result in clicked_twice having the value "You clicked two times".

-Arguments must be string, delimited by either single quotes or double quotes.
+Arguments must be strings, delimited by double quotes.
+JSON only supports double quotes.

-Note: Any argument with no matching variable are just discarded, they will not emit any warning/error.
+Note: Any argument with no matching variable is just discarded; they will not emit any warning/error.

 {